 There was also plenty of delicious Mexican and Tex-Mex foods including tamales, marsico soup, chimichangas, pan de muerte and more to enjoy.

 I couldn’t think of a better way to celebrate Day of the Dead than in San Antonio, a city that is so full of Mexican culture.
 We were able to celebrate with so many different events and it was incredible how they had the ofrendas and so many teachable moments to respect the holiday.
-I’m already so pumped for next year.
-Make sure to check out their site for all of the events that are going on.
-Plus check out all of the great restaurants you need to check out while visiting San Antonio.
+I’m already so pumped for next year!
+Make sure to check out their website for all of the events that are going on.